This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 - We read in Romans 10:9, That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.

 - But what does confessing the Lord Jesus mean?
-The word Lord is used as a replacement for the title master or for the name Yahweh.

 - God did not need God to raise himself from the grave.
 In John 10:17, our Messiah says, “I lay down my life that I might take it again.”